canonical/ubuntu-core-docs/docs/reference/kernel-boot-parameters.md

 _Bootchart_ collects metrics on CPU load, memory usage and process resources during a system boot.
 On Ubuntu Core, the sample collector will run until the system is seeded, stopping when when the `snapd.seeded.service` stops.
 It then renders these details as text and charts into an SVG-formatted image file.

-![Ubuntu Core bootchart graphs](https://assets.ubuntu.com/v1/d39bae51-bootchart-graph.png) This feature is enabled either as a [Static boot option](/how-to-guides/manage-ubuntu-core/modify-kernel-options.md#static-boot-option-modifications) in the gadget snap, or as a [Dynamic parameter modification](/how-to-guides/manage-ubuntu-core/modify-kernel-options.md#dynamic-kernel-parameter-modifications) with the `snap set` command:
+![Ubuntu Core bootchart graphs](https://assets.ubuntu.com/v1/d39bae51-bootchart-graph.png) This feature is enabled either as a {ref}`Static boot option <ref-modify-kernel-options_static-boot-option-modifications>` in the gadget snap, or as a {ref}`Dynamic parameter modification <ref-modify-kernel-options_dynamic-kernel-parameter-modifications>` with the `snap set` command:

 ```
 snap set system system.kernel.dangerous-cmdline-append="ubuntu_core.bootchart"
 sudo reboot
 ```

-Generated bootcharts are stored in the [ubuntu-data](/explanation/full-disk-encryption.md#storage-layouts) partition, under `/var/log/debug/boot<N>/` , where `<N>` is the boot number since _bootcharts_ was enabled.
+Generated bootcharts are stored in the {ref}`ubuntu-data <ref-full-disk-encryption_storage-layouts>` partition, under `/var/log/debug/boot<N>/` , where `<N>` is the boot number since _bootcharts_ was enabled.
 If a chart has also been collected by the initramfs, it's same folder.

  The file names will include the date and time of the boot: